 When you share your screen during your presentation, attendees will see exactly what you see.
 This means you will not be able to use the presenter view setting in PowerPoint unless you have multiple monitors and can manage the screen sharing settings easily.
 For ease, we recommend you have your notes printed or a separate device.

 Our Live Event Support Team is online and available for you at any time during the live event.
 If you have any questions or need technical assistance, click on the red Live Support icon in the top right of the screen.

-Your pre-recorded presentation/s will be available for delegates to view after the event.
+All live video presentations are recorded.
+All live and pre-recorded presentations will be available to delegates after the event.
 Any additional files authors choose to share will also be available to view during and after their presentation.

 Access to the virtual platform is restricted to conference participants only and cannot be found by search engines.

 Yes.
 Following the conference, we will send you a list of the questions that were posted in the Q&A function during your presentation.

 During the registration process, delegates must acknowledge and agree to the virtual conference Terms & Conditions, which include strict rules around unauthorised photography and recording of conference material.
 While these measures can be taken, we cannot enforce this rule in an online environment.
 The assumption should be made that participants may indeed take unauthorised photographs, screenshots, audio, or video recordings, therefore you may wish to adjust the content of your presentation accordingly.